 Nusantara is a region enriched from centuries of practising a unique philosophy described as ‘syncretic’ in her global marriage and subsequently bears this in her embrace of life.

 This story started from an exchange at an international chess tournament.
 I can’t remember how the conversation got going but the idea revolved around how to save the dying artisanal craft in our region.
 At that time I had barely emerged from fighting bankruptcy, bought a new house after selling my previous one, and just beginning to accumulate a small reserve towards my retirement.
 Also, my strengths lie in deal-making and within contracting business models.
 So I was reticent about starting anything new.
-Especially something I had no previous experience in — a start-up, something with many moving parts, no experience in logistics, supply chain management, and little experience in marketing.
+Especially something I had no previous experience in — a digital start-up with many moving parts in logistics, supply chain management, and marketing.

 But I had also retreated from the “real” world.
 A little bubble I found myself in, in order to heal from my traumatic business failures in the corporate world.

 So what was Scott’s idea about a Community in Business?
 Is there even such a thing?
 Yes, financial security does alleviate many anxieties.
 That I know from hard experience.
-But can Business be used as a vehicle towards Spirituality and Community?
+But can Business be used as a vehicle towards Spirituality and Community building?